LeeMidyette/report-dashlet/share-dashlet/README.txt

 Author
 ------
-Pedro Salido López (psalido@dashlet.info - http://www.dashlet.info)
+Pedro Salido Lï¿½pez (psalido@dashlet.info - http://www.dashlet.info)

 Installation
 ------------

-The component has been developed to install on top of an existing Alfresco 3.4 installation.
+The component has been developed to install on top of an existing Alfresco 3.4.x, 4.0.0 (solr or lucene config) installation.

 An Ant build script is provided to build a JAR file containing the custom files, which can then be installed into the 'tomcat/shared/lib' folder